aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 ### Bowden Extruder

 * Tech2C's bowden extruder with the MK7 gear is fine for most people.
+The Tech2C extruder is actually just a MK7 remix of [Compact Bowden Extruder by schlotzz](https://www.thingiverse.com/thing:275593) which uses a MK8 gear.
 * If you find your printer extrudes fine into air, but won't extrude into the hotend, ensure your filament gear screw is tight, ensure the bowden tube is not crushed and allows filament through smoothly and without restriction, ensure the stepper driver has enough current that the motor does not skip.
 * It is recommended to print a clip for the tube connector so that the tube cannot move up and down.
-For an E3D collar mount you can print: [Bowden Tube Clip by walter](https://www.thingiverse.com/thing:936611).
-A small cable tie will also work in a pinch.
+E3D sell these as [Collet Clips](https://e3d-online.com/collet-clips).
+For E3D you can also print [Bowden Tube Clip by walter](https://www.thingiverse.com/thing:936611).
+A small cable tie or thin wire will also work in a pinch.
 * If you want to print flexible filament (yes, you can print flexible with Bowden) an extruder with a very constrained filament path is required.
 Ideally the gear and bearing should only be needed to press against the filament to drive it.
 There should be very tight clearance between the filament guides and the gear.
 * The most popular commercial geared extruder is the [E3D Titan](https://e3d-online.com/titan-extruder), which can be mounted with a bracket such as: [Titan/Drakon/NSTT mount by superjamie](https://www.thingiverse.com/thing:2565427)
 * A list of printable extruders such as the Drakon and NSTT is located at: https://github.com/superjamie/lazyweb/wiki/3D-Printing-Extruders